mondeja/leptos-fluent/README.md

         // Set the discovered initial language of the user from the URL in
         // the local storage.
 By default, it is `false`.
         initial_language_from_url_to_localstorage: true,
-        // Get the initial language from the local storage if not found in an URL pram.
+        // Get the initial language from the local storage if not found in an URL param.
         // By default, it is `false`.
         initial_language_from_localstorage: true,
         // Get the initial language from `navigator.languages` if not found in the local